KeirSimmons/UCL-Computer-Vision/gaussians/README.md

-## Precursor

-Same as with the other code within this repository, this was heavily inspired by the content I have studied on UCL's Machine Vision module, as part of the MSc in Computational Statistics & Machine Learning masters degree programme.

 ## Introduction

 Performs pixel-by-pixel binary classification of images using a mixture of gaussians model over the pixel data.
 Although not a state-of-the-art algorithm by any means, it could be used in the pipeline of a rudimentary classification or image segmentation program.